KP Solitons from Tropical Limits: Tropical Curves and Delaunay Polytopes

 \begin{example}[$g=2$] Let $f(x)$ be of degree six.
 The six roots determine a subtree with six leaves in the Berkovich line.
 The edge lengths are invariants of the semistable model \cite{brandt} over the valuation ring of $\mathbb{K}$.
 There are two combinatorial types of trivalent trees with six leaves, the {\em caterpillar} and the {\em snowflake}.
 These are realized by the two polynomials in Example~\ref{ex:ClaudiaYelena}.

-Each metric tree with $2g$ leaves has a unique hyperelliptic covering by a metric graph of genus $g$.
-Its edge lengths are obtained from those of the tree by stretching or shrinking by a factor of $2$.
+Each trivalent metric tree with $2g+2$ leaves has a unique hyperelliptic covering by a metric graph of genus $g$.
+This is the content of \cite[Lemma 2.4]{bolognese}.
+The edge lengths of the genus $g$ graph are obtained from those of the tree by stretching or shrinking with a factor of $2$.
 Figure \ref{graphs} shows the graphs that give a two-to-one map to the trees in Figure \ref{trees}.

 \end{example}